 Rule 5-26. c:pathURI for c:Wantlist

-[Rule 5-26] (WF-MPD) (Constraint)
+[Rule 5-26] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:Wantlist element MUST resolve to a NIEM wantlist XML document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:Wantlist element MUST resolve to a NIEM wantlist XML document.

 Rule 5-27. c:pathURI for c:SchematronSchema

-[Rule 5-27] (WF-MPD) (Constraint)
+[Rule 5-27] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:SchematronSchema element MUST resolve to a Schematron schema.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:SchematronSchema element MUST resolve to a Schematron schema.

 Rule 5-28. c:pathURI for c:RelaxNGSchema

-[Rule 5-28] (WF-MPD) (Constraint)
+[Rule 5-28] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:RelaxNGSchema element MUST resolve to a RelaxNG schema.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:RelaxNGSchema element MUST resolve to a RelaxNG schema.

 Rule 5-29. c:pathURI for c:SchemaDocumentSet

-[Rule 5-29] (WF-MPD) (Constraint)
+[Rule 5-29] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:SchemaDocumentSet element MUST resolve to an XML schema document set.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:SchemaDocumentSet element MUST resolve to an XML schema document set.

 Rule 5-30. c:pathURI for c:ConstraintSchemaDocumentSet

-[Rule 5-30] (WF-MPD) (Constraint)
+[Rule 5-30] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:ConstraintSchemaDocumentSet element MUST resolve to a NIEM XML schema document set.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:ConstraintSchemaDocumentSet element MUST resolve to a NIEM XML schema document set.

 Rule 5-31.

-[Rule 5-31] (WF-MPD) (Interpretation)
+[Rule 5-31] (IEPD) (Interpretation)

 Any XML schema document set whose c:pathURI attribute resolves to a constraint schema document set MUST be interpreted to be a constraint schema document set.

 5.2.4.4.
-MPD Relationships and Lineage (c:resourceURI)
+IEPD Relationships and Lineage (c:resourceURI)

-An important business requirement is transparency of MPD lineage.
+An important business requirement is transparency of IEPD lineage.
 Data lineage is also referred to as data provenance, how the data was derived and where it came from.
 There are two basic views of data provenance: (1) as data annotations; and (2) as a graph of data relationships [Principles of Data Integration], Chapter 14 Data Provenance.

-The MPD Specification adapts the latter view of data provenance to enable a simple framework for recording MPD lineage within an MPD catalog.
-The URI scheme for MPDs and their artifacts and sets enables a graph of relationships.
-An MPD may internally identify and record relationships to other MPDs, including families, versions, adaptations, specializations, generalizations, etc.
+The IEPD Specification adapts the latter view of data provenance to enable a simple framework for recording IEPD lineage within an IEPD catalog.
+The URI scheme for IEPDs and their artifacts and sets enables a graph of relationships.
+An IEPD may internally identify and record relationships to other IEPDs, including families, versions, adaptations, specializations, generalizations, etc.

-The next few paragraphs require understanding of URIs for MPDs and MPD artifacts.
-See Section 5.2.4.1, MPD URI Scheme (c:mpdURI), above, and Section 5.2.4.2, URI Scheme for MPD Artifacts (c:externalURI), above.
+The next few paragraphs require understanding of URIs for IEPDs and IEPD artifacts.
+See Section 5.2.4.1, IEPD URI Scheme (c:iepdURI), above, and Section 5.2.4.2, URI Scheme for IEPD Artifacts (c:externalURI), above.

-The MPD catalog provides a c:Relationship element with two attributes (c:resourceURI and c:relationshipCode) and an optional element (nc:DescriptionText) to identify ancestry and other relationships to other MPDs.
-There are many ways that one MPD may relate to another.
-This makes it difficult to specify a fixed set of values that can objectively define an exact relationship between a pair of MPDs.
+The IEPD catalog provides a c:Relationship element with two attributes (c:resourceURI and c:relationshipCode) and an optional element (nc:DescriptionText) to identify ancestry and other relationships to other IEPDs.
+There are many ways that one IEPD may relate to another.
+This makes it difficult to specify a fixed set of values that can objectively define an exact relationship between a pair of IEPDs.
 Therefore, the optional nc:DescriptionText element is provided to further explain the nature of any of the c:relationshipCode values.
 The set is: {version_of, specializes, generalizes, deprecates, supersedes, adapts, conforms_to, updates}.
 In some cases, the value of c:relationshipCode may be generic enough to require a more detailed explanation in nc:DescriptionText (for example, if its value is adapts).

-As was described in Section 5.2.4.2, URI Scheme for MPD Artifacts (c:externalURI), above, the MPD catalog also enables an author to record more fine-grained ancestry between MPDs using the c:externalURI attribute.
-This attribute records an explicit equivalence relationship between artifacts reused across MPDs.
+As was described in Section 5.2.4.2, URI Scheme for IEPD Artifacts (c:externalURI), above, the IEPD catalog also enables an author to record more fine-grained ancestry between IEPDs using the c:externalURI attribute.
+This attribute records an explicit equivalence relationship between artifacts reused across IEPDs.